-Brian Greene is my favourite physics author.
-We speak the same language (English), at least in some of his books.
+Brian Greene and I speak the same language, English, at least in some of his books.

-Brian Greene’s love of physics is contagious.
 His simple explanations bring concepts into focus for simple me.
-It was pure joy to read his Introduction.

 “The theory of relativity is closely connected with the theory of space and time.
 I shall therefore begin with a brief investigation of the origin of our ideas of space and time, although in doing so I know that I introduce a controversial subject. …”*